 - It helped to identify areas where I needed to do more work.
 It also helped to really think about how questions are worded and also to logically approach a situation.
 It also made me review my course work really thoroughly - loved the BreastEd BE01-10 courses.
 I also found it useful to have the forum to get more information or be pointed to information sources.
 Great moderators!

 - Going over the exam questions and really looking for what the question was asking.
-Really loved the support of our facilitator, and the forum.
+Really loved the support of our facilitator and the forum.

 - It was tailored pretty close to how the questions were made.
-I like the discussion forum because you can share your knowledge that is learned from books and extensive course about human lactation.
+I like the discussion forum because you can share your knowledge that is learned from books and extensive courses about human lactation.
 It is a good experience hearing the insights from different countries.
 Very knowledgeable professionals.

 - I found the questions helpful as it required reasoning.
 I found the dialogue through the forum very helpful indeed as it helped me to think about the particular issues from a different perspective.